NC3-LU/cases_web/_posts/2019-12-17-Teleworking.markdown

 New technologies allow employees to work remotely; from home or on a business trip.
 Teleworking is a growing habit thanks to the increased use of mobile devices such as tablets, mobile phones, laptops, as well as cloud storage in the professional environment.

-## The human being stays the weakest link ... especially abroad
+## The Human Being Stays the Weakest Link ...
+Especially Abroad

 One of the most important aspects to consider is the connection itself.
 Employees should not connect to free Wi-Fi, especially in train stations and airports.
 These networks are too often used by attackers to disseminate malicious software, targeting organisations or companies through their employees.